 In Harmony With Your Natural Eye

-Unlike other procedures, Visian ICL is an additive procedure that doesn't require removing corneal tissue or removing your natural lens.
+Unlike some other procedures, EVO ICL lens (EVO) is an additive procedure that doesn't require removing corneal tissue or removing your natural lens.

-Change can be scary, but as you strive to improve your quality of life, Visian ICL is here to help you find comfort in exploring what’s possible.
+Change can be scary, but as you strive to improve your quality of life, EVO ICL is here to help you find comfort in exploring what’s possible.

-Similar to adding a lens to a camera, Visian ICL works with the natural parts of your eye to improve your vision so you can see the world.
+Similar to adding a lens to a camera, EVO ICL works with the natural parts of your eye to improve your vision so you can see the world.

 Oh, And They’re Removable

-Visian ICLs are removable, providing you with both flexibility and peace of mind.
+EVO ICLs are removable by your doctor, providing you with both flexibility and peace of mind.

-The Visian ICL procedure is minimally invasive and the lens is implanted through a small opening allowing for a quick procedure and recovery time.
-With over 1,000,000 lenses implanted worldwide, Visian ICL is quickly becoming a vision correction procedure of choice for many people around the world.
+The EVO ICL procedure is minimally invasive and the lens is implanted through a small opening allowing for a quick procedure and recovery time.
+With over 2,000,000 lenses distributed worldwide, EVO ICL is quickly becoming a vision correction procedure of choice for many people around the world.

 Important Safety Information